 Bottom line, I can resume Rockin’ the Cashbah tomorrow.

-The post "While I Was Sleeping (I Was Not Charging Your iPod)" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2005/05/while-sleeping/) on May 10, 2005.
+The post "While I Was Sleeping (I Was Not Charging Your iPod)" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2005/05/while-sleeping/) on May 10, 2005.